cdelorme/glog/readme.md

 **All three of these solutions override application behavior, forcing `os.Exit()` or `Panic()`.**

-The complexity, network dependency, and enforced `New()` syntax reek of code-smell when it comes to the syslog implementation.
+The complexity surrounding embedding syslog into the logger, which creates a network dependency and forces `New()` syntax, are a pungent code smell that does not easily cross platforms.

-There are over 1000 lines of code in `go-logging`, not counting the tests.
+_There are over 1000 lines of code in [`go-logging`](https://github.com/op/go-logging), not counting the tests._

 ## sales pitch